Home >> FAQ

 Watch fireworks shower overhead while floating peacefully beneath the sky on Tre Anni, as balls of light boom above, while sparkles of light dazzle down or shimmer symmetrically in a rainbow of colours.

-Around the summer solstice when it is Chi-Cheemaun weekend, there are Fireworks over Little Tub Harbour, to celebrate the beginning of the summer schedule for the Chi-Chemaun Ferry.
+Around the summer solstice when it is Chi-Cheemaun festival weekend, there are Fireworks over Little Tub Harbour, to celebrate the beginning of the summer schedule for the Chi-Chemaun Ferry.

 Can we see the stars?

-Watch the majesty of the mother moon rise over the horizon or bask beneath her beauty while she rounds her cradle out as we bob along the surface, away from the glum glowing of city lights.
+Watch the majesty of the mother moon rise over the horizon or bask beneath her beauty while she rounds her cradle out as we cruise along the surface, away from the glum glowing of city lights.
 On the nights of a new moon, in her time of mourning, the stars are bright bedazzling beyond compare.
 Make a wish as shooting stars fall, scattering light in streams as they blast through the stratosphere.

 Sometimes, and I mean sometimes, we can sit in awe of the beauty of the aurora borealis, the northern lights dancing across the stellar sky in these northern nights.